wynnei/MEAN-Employee-details-FrontEnd/README.md

 #### `npm start`

 Runs the app in the development mode.\
-Open [https://github.com/wynnei/Restaurants-MERN-](https://github.com/wynnei/Restaurants-MERN-) to access the backend
+Open [Back end URL](https://github.com/wynnei/MEAN-Employee-details-Backend) to access the backend

 The database reloads when you make changes.\